oroinc/documentation/commerce/user_guide/products/configuration/global_featured_products.rst

 .. begin

-You can control which :ref:`segment <user-guide-filters-segments>` is used to store :ref:`featured products <products--featured-products>` globally by default.
+You can control which :ref:`segment <user-guide--business-intelligence--filters-segments>` is used to store :ref:`featured products <products--featured-products>` globally by default.

 To customize the segment for featured products that is used by default for or organizations and all websites: